-Supporting Agencies: Treasury, IBank
+Supporting Agencies: IBank, CA Pollution Control Finance Authority

-1.2.
-Permitting: Achieve efficient and effective permitting for wood products facilities.
+- 1.2.
+Permitting: Achieve efficient and effective permitting for wood products facilities. - 1.2.1.

-1.2.1.
 Promote brownfield redevelopment for wood product and bioenergy facilities.

 Problem Statement: There are many properties scattered throughout rural California that were once home to industrial activities.
 Some properties, such as sawmills, may need minimal clean up to be used for that purpose again.
-The locations are generally still properly zoned for industrial activity and are sometimes good locations to site wood products facilities, but the regulatory framework does not facilitate their reuse in any appreciable time frame.
+The locations are generally still zoned for industrial activity and are good locations to site wood products facilities, but the regulatory framework does not facilitate their reuse quickly.
 There are complicated regulations that could be streamlined and the local agencies that are meant to guide local businesses on these issues often do not have the capacity to provide adequate support.
 The redevelopment of these sites can happen without compromising public health.

-Action: Department of Toxic Substances Control (DTSC) should consider reviewing and amending regulations to identify any statutes that unnecessarily restrict the conversion of brownfield sites to forest product and/or bioenergy facilities.
-If legislative needs are identified, DTSC should collaborate with OPR, the Joint Institute for Wood Products Innovation, and Go Biz to develop alternative language.
+Action: The Department of Toxic Substances Control (DTSC) should consider reviewing and amending regulations to identify any statutes that unnecessarily restrict the conversion of brownfield sites to forest product and/or bioenergy facilities.
+If legislative needs are identified, DTSC should collaborate with OPR and CSAC to develop alternative language.